-Through partnerships, we regularly provide token rewards available only for Alpaca holders in our Grazing Range section.
+Through partnerships, we regularly provide token rewards from our Grazing Range program available only for ALPACA holders who lock their ALPACA in the governance vault.

 We are planning to integrate NFTs with actual utility into the platform.
 Users will have to hold ALPACA in order to benefit from this utility, as well as to gain access to these NFTs in the first place, along with other exclusive items such as real-world Alpaca merch.

 Yet, these are only some of the things we're working on for the ALPACA token.
 We'll announce many more initiatives in the future.
 For now though, you can read more about the ALPACA token here.

 We are a fair launch project.
 There was no investor, presale, or pre-mine.
 Thus, the only way to earn ALPACA is to participate on our platform.
 To learn more about ways to earn ALPACA, please visit our tokenomics page: https://docs.alpacafinance.org/tokenomics/alpaca-tokens

 ALPACA can be purchased on the following centralized exchanges (CEXes) and decentralized exchanges (DEXes):